Calling all dieters!

 It may sound counter-intuitive but it’s true, calorie intake isn’t everything.

-100 calories of skittles is not the same as 100 calories from broccoli.
+100 calories of skittles are not the same as 100 calories from broccoli.

 Choosing high-quality foods along with paying attention to portion sizes and adding in exercise can help you meet your goals without breaking out the calculator.